Manage access to lists

 • Individual members: Click + Add to add a member, then use the dropdown to customize access.

 • Automations: Click + Add to add a workflow automation, then use the dropdown to customize access.
-Workflows have Read only access to lists unless explicitly granted Read and write access.
+Workflows have the workspace access setting unless explicitly updated.

 List permissions examples

-These examples illustrate common ways to configure list permissions for real world scenarios.
+These examples show common ways to configure list permissions for different scenarios.

 Example 1: